reflectoring/reflectoring.github.io/_posts/2020-03-14-java-components-clean-boundaries.md

         └── internal
 ```

-Each component and sub-component has an `internal` package containing, well, internal classes, and an optional `api` package containing, you guessed right, API classes that are meant to be used by other components.
+Each component and sub-component has an `internal` package containing, well, internal classes, and an optional `api` package containing - you guessed right - API classes that are meant to be used by other components.

 This package separation between `internal` and `api` gives us a couple of advantages: